It only takes one caring and consistent adult to help a child thrive

 Friendship and family support have been shown to decrease stress for adults who have experienced ACEs.

-the phone.
+Practical suggestion: Set a time each week to spend with a close friend or family member, either in-person or on the phone.
 This can be a chance to share your feelings in a safe space.
 Utilize naptime if your child is young.

 Connect with your community